-- 11.1 Choosing the correct Backup Schedule: - (a) Backup schedules must not interfere with day to day operations.
-This includes any end of day operations on the systems. - (b) A longer backup window might be required, depending on the type of backups chosen. - 11.2 Frequency and time of data backup: - (a) When the data in a system changes frequently, backups needs to be takenmore frequently to ensure that data can be recovered in the event of a system failure. - (b) Immediate full data backups are recommended when data is changed to a large extent or the entire database needs to be made available at certainpoints in time.
-Regular, as well as eventdependent intervals, need to be defined.

-11.3 Previous versions:
+- 11.1 Choosing the correct Backup Schedule: - (a) Backup schedules must not interfere with day-to-day operations.
+This includes any end of day operations on the systems. - (b) A longer backup window might be required, depending on the type of backups chosen. - 11.2 Frequency and time of data backup: - (a) When the data in a system change frequently, backups need to be taken more frequently to ensure that data can be recovered in the event of a system failure. - (b) Immediate full data backups are recommended when data is changed to a large extent or the entire database needs to be made available at certain points in time.
+Regular, as well as event- dependent intervals, need to be defined. - 11.3 Previous versions:

-(a) The previous two versions of operating systems and applications must beretained at the off-site storage location.

-(b) Annual, monthly and weekly backups must be retained at the offsite facility.
-Monthly backups may be re-used to take new backups, when annual backups are successfully taken.
+- (a) The previous two versions of operating systems and applications must be retained both at a physical and cloud location. - (b) Annual, monthly and weekly backups must be retained at the physical and cloud loation.
+Monthly backups may be re-used to take new backups when annual backups are successfully taken.